-With the batch API you can easily convert a whole set of web pages into a single PDF or into individual PDFs.
+With the batch API you can easily convert a whole set of web pages into a single PDF as well as into an archive or Zip file with individual PDFs.
 This allows you to convert your entire website into PDF or to take different webpages from different sources and convert them into one PDF.
 You can use it to create customized PDF backups of your complete site or to create high-quality reports, e-books, brochures and much more!

 We also offer a manual way of doing all this in our members area.
 Read more about that here!

 Our batch Web to PDF API takes a license and either a set of URLs or a sitemap as input and then schedules a job on one of our servers.
 As soon as the job is finished you will be notified by email.
 You can also use other options to monitor the progress yourself of course.

 All you need to do is just send a request similar to this, which converts the pages of https://www.example.com (indicated by its sitemap) to one large PDF:

 Or by using the urls parameter with semi-colon separated values like this:

 Or by using the urls array like this: